Mitkosa333/job-posting/mongodb-scripts/README.md

 After creating mock data:

 1. Start your Next.js application: `npm run dev`
-2. Visit `/recruiter` to see job listings
+2. Visit `/recruiter` to see job listings with qualified candidates
-3. Visit `/jobs/[id]` to see job details
+3. Visit `/jobs/[id]` to see individual job details
+4. Click on candidates to view their detailed profiles and resume text
-4. Submit applications via the homepage form
+5. Submit new applications via the homepage form (text-based resume)
-5. Check MongoDB to see real data integration
+6. Test the expand/collapse functionality for candidate lists

-The application will now display your mock data instead of showing empty states!
+The application will now display realistic candidate data with professional resumes and proper filtering!